 If you’re not quite sure of the look you want, either, I’d suggest start by cutting the paint 50%, and try that in a section.
 It’s easier to go from thinner to thicker coverage…going the opposite way doesn’t work as well.
 Mix the paint/water in a separate container so you can track your proportions and stay consistent through the whole project once you find a combination you like.

 3. Paint the fireplace.

 In the case of our fireplace, we have a wood stove.
 And it looked very dated with it’s brass accents.
-So we updated the wood stove as well!
+So we updated the exterior of the wood stove as well!
 Here’s a post about how you can tackle that easy project.

 And that’s how to paint a brick fireplace!
 Take ‘er out of the oven, cuz this baby is DONE.
 WELL DONE, I’d say…

 When you play with fire, you’re bound to get burned.
 And that is certainly can be true.
 But not this time!
 I dove headfirst into this project without hesitation, or any preparation, and I gotta tell you, I’m not sorry ONE BIT.
 I think this fireplace is lookin’ hot, hot, hot!